Video and text by TIM FAULKNER/ecoRI News staff

 “I think that ‘s what people elect you to do,” Boisselle said, noting that due to the large number of people slated to speak she didn't want to take up time to elaborate.

-Michael Ryan of National Grid said the state’s main supplier of electricity isn’t opposed to a town referendum, but argued against a provision in the bill that expands the size of the state Energy Facilities Siting Board (EFSB) from 3 to 9 members.
+Michael Ryan of National Grid said the state’s main supplier of electricity isn’t opposed to a town referendum, but argued against a provision in the bill that expands the size of the state Energy Facility Siting Board (EFSB) from 3 to 9 members.
 He feared that a larger board would delay approval of many transmission projects and system upgrades.

 Jerry Elmer, senior attorney with the Conservation Law Foundation, suggested amending the bill.